Maya Prop Look Dev and Lighting Turntable Project 1002

 This is a digital prop environment suitable for look devving miniature to small assets.
 It comes with a series of modelled lights all mapped with photographic HDRIs.
 The setup is very useful when assessing models, textures, look development and rigging ROM tests.

 Simply pop your asset into the scene, add your shaders and hit render.
 Alternatively, you can tweak the lights to create your own turntable setup.
-The scene has been set up using the CAVE custom ACES config but should work with all the latest ACES config files.
+The scene has been set up using the CAVE custom ACES config but should work with all the latest ACES config files that come with Maya 2022+.

 The Maya 2018 and 2020.4 project comes with all textures and shaders for the setup and A Nuke 12.2v4 script has also been provided that allows you to create a contact sheet.
 An Alembic file of the environment and the lights has also been provided so you can modify the setup for earlier versions of Maya or other applications.